 In the state capital, Shah Alam, the Sultan Salahuddin Abdul Aziz Mosque has four soaring minarets and a huge blue dome.

 Selangor is still a very green state with plenty of jungle-covered hills, parks and forest reserves, home to protected biodiversity areas, and eco forests.

 - Taman Rimba Ampang

 Crab Island (Pulau Ketam) is a must if you enjoy seafood in this typical Chinese fishing community.

-You can check out the quiet corner of Selangor and see Kuala Selangor, the world’s largest colonies of fireflies.
+You can check out Selangor’s quiet corner and see Kuala Selangor, the world’s largest colony of fireflies.

-Take A trip to the Paya Indah for the man-made wetlands area with crocodiles and hippos among its star attractions.
+Take A trip to the Paya Indah for the human-made wetlands area with crocodiles and hippos among its star attractions.